-When students wish to withdraw from a class after regular registration, they must withdraw officially by forms submitted to the Registrar's Office.
+When students wish to withdraw from a class after regular registration, they must withdraw officially by submitting the apropriate forms to the Office of the Registrar.
+A student who does not withdraw officially from a class is subject to an "F" grade.

 Procedures for a medical withdrawal are available in the Health Services Office.
-The following guidelines determine grades for an official withdrawal: